Menux/4-Hour-Venture/README.md

 ## Contribute

-Thank you for considering contributing to the 4 Hour Venture event website!
+Thank you for considering contributing to the Four Hour Venture event website!
 Just send a pull request and it is going to be merge into this repository.

 ## Helpful resources